yngbldjr/heroku-buildpack-vertx-jdk7/README.md

     -----> Heroku receiving push
     -----> Fetching custom build pack... done
-    -----> Play! app detected
+    -----> Vert.x app detected
-    -----> Installing Play!..... done
+    -----> Installing Vert.x..... done

-The buildpack will detect your app as a vert.x project if it has a file called server.js.
+The buildpack will detect your app as a Vert.x project if it has a file called server.js.
 If you don't provide a Procfile, the build pack will default to launching your app with `vertx run server.js`